Put The Historic Arlington House On your 2023 Bucket List

-Everyone has heard of Arlington Cemetery, but few realize that this national shrine is part of the grounds of the historic Arlington House, the home of Confederate General Robert E. Lee for three decades.
+Everyone has heard of Arlington Cemetery, but few realize that this national shrine is part of the grounds of the historic Arlington House, which was the home of Confederate General Robert E. Lee for three decades.

 According to the National Park Service, the stately and impressive Arlington House is the most visited historical home in their system, and it is one of the top five most visited historical home in the entire United States.

 If you live anywhere near the District of Columbia, a road trip to the Arlington House — the Robert E. Lee Memorial — and Arlington National Cemetery is worth your while.

 Past Lane Travels contains affiliate links and is a member of the Amazon LLC Associates Program.
 If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 Read our disclaimer for more information.

 How Is Arlington House Connected To Arlington Cemetery?

 Many people don’t realize that the history of Arlington Cemetery actually begins with Arlington House.

 Built in 1802, with amazing views of the Potomac River and the nation’s capital, the mansion was constructed as a memorial to George Washington by his adopted son, George Washington Parke Custis.